extendedseek/patt-tourism/README.md

 The repository is organized to support:
 - monthly panel construction,
 - rolling-window forecasting,
-- the **Patch-Agnostic Temporal Transformer (PATT)**,
+- the Patch-Agnostic Temporal Transformer (PATT),
 - uncertainty-aware evaluation,
 - lead–lag diagnostics, and
-- ablation studies for the core architectural claims.
+- ablation studies.

 ---